Not prioritizing flex? You won’t like what’s really going on

 Such an installation could be daunting — especially if handled by the wrong person.

 That’s where the CTO comes in.
-With their technical expertise, the tech lead of a company could ensure that their chosen hybrid software works seamlessly alongside the rest of a company’s technical catalogue — whether it be integrating with Microsoft teams, Slack or any number of digital tools.
+With their technical expertise, the tech lead of a company could ensure that their chosen hybrid software works seamlessly alongside the rest of a company’s technical catalog — whether it be integrating with Microsoft Teams, Slack, or any number of digital tools.

 Pros: